-- UK/EU students pay £9,250.
+- UK students pay £9,250.

-- International students pay £18,809.
+- EU and international students pay £26,500.

 What your fees pay for

-Your tuition fee covers the full cost of tuition and all examinations.
+Your tuition fee covers the full cost of tuition and any exams.

 10% alumni discount

-If you’re a graduate of the University of Southampton you get a 10% discount on your postgraduate tuition fees.
+If you’re a graduate of the University of Southampton, you could be eligible for a 10% discount on your postgraduate tuition fees.

-Postgraduate Master’s Loans (UK and EU nationals only)
+Postgraduate Master’s Loans (UK nationals only)

 This can help with course fees and living costs while you study a postgraduate master's course.
 Find out if you're eligible.

-A variety of additional scholarships, grants and bursaries may be available to help you fund your master’s study, both from the University and from other organisations.
+A variety of additional funding options may be available to help you pay for your master’s study.
+Both from the University and other organisations.